CloudHealth/cht_api_guide/perspectives_api.md

 ##Update Operation

-Update is similar to Create; in fact, Create essentially creates an empty perspective and 'updates' that perspective with the supplied schema.
-The actual Update call modifies the target perspective to have rules as specified in the uploaded schema.
+Update is similar to Create; in fact, Create essentially creates an empty Perspective and 'updates' that Perspective with the supplied schema.
+The actual Update call modifies the target Perspective to have rules as specified in the uploaded schema.

 ###Update | Put Operation - cURL Command Format